-The nearly 60-year-old power plant, located southeast of Cincinnati, has served customers well for many decades.
-However, the U.S. Environmental Protection Agency (EPA) is expected to implement new environmental regulation that would require cost-prohibitive equipment upgrades and retrofits to the plant.
+The more than 60-year-old power plant, located southeast of Cincinnati, has served customers well for many decades.
+However, the U.S. Environmental Protection Agency (EPA) is expected to soon implement environmental regulations that would require cost-prohibitive equipment upgrades and retrofits to the plant.

-The EPA’s new standards, known as the Utility Maximum Achievable Control Technology (MACT) rule, are expected to be implemented on January 1, 2015.
-Due to the age and physical limitations of the Beckjord facility, the MACT rule would require hundreds of millions of dollars - to which our customers would be exposed - to bring the plant into compliance.
-This fact, combined with a lower plant usage forecast, compelled Duke Energy Ohio to accelerate Beckjord’s anticipated retirement date.
+Due to the age and physical limitations of the Beckjord facility, the anticipated emissions regulations would require hundreds of millions of dollars - to which our customers would be exposed - to bring the plant into compliance.
+This fact, combined with a lower plant usage forecast, compelled Duke Energy Ohio to accelerate Beckjordís projected retirement date.

-Duke Energy is hosting this website to keep all Beckjord stakeholders apprised of developments regarding the plant’s retirement and future.
-The company is committed to maintaining an open, continuous dialogue with these important stakeholders.
+Duke Energy is hosting this website to keep all Beckjord stakeholders apprised of developments regarding the plantís retirement and future.
+The company is committed to maintaining an open, continuous dialogue with its important stakeholders.

 If you have questions, please send them to BeckjordInfo@Duke-Energy.com.